 For bleeding gums, the Essential Oils Desk Reference recommends clove, geranium, wintergreen, cinnamon, peppermint, mountain savory, or myrrh essential oil.

-Dilute one of the oils at least 50/50 with a carrier oil (more if you find the blend too strong) with carrier oil.
+Dilute one of the oils at least 50/50 with a carrier oil (more if you find the blend too strong).
 Apply 1 to 2 drops of the blend to your gums 2 to 3 times a day.

 For gingivitis, use the following mouth rinse: